Try these delicious spring foods that will boost your metabolism and help you lose weight quickly.

 Diet Food: Dandelion Greens

 31 of 50All photos

 A natural diuretic, dandelion greens are especially tender when young (in the early spring).
 Good sources of antioxidants and bioflavonoids (plant chemicals that help protect against disease), and low in calories, dandelion greens can be eaten raw or in soups," Keller says.
 Sautee them with some olive oil and salt and pepper for an easy side dish.

 32 of 50All photos

 "Scallops contain high amounts of tryptophan, an essential amino acid that has been shown to regulate your appetite.
 They are also high in B12—a nutrient critical for overall energy," Metsovas says.
-We love this light and healthy recipe for seared scallops with orange sauce.

 Diet Food: Collard Greens

 High in nutritional value, these leafy greens are abundant in the spring.
 The enzymes found in these types of greens help with digestion and increase metabolism, says Registered Dietitian Keren Gilbert, creator of the Hydrophilic Diet.